-CERTIFICATE OF ADVANCED STUDY FOR RESIDENCY SCHOOL PRINCIPAL AND/OR PROGRAM ADMINISTRATOR CERTIFICATION Certificate Courses (21 semester hours) MED 651 Leadership in Supervision and Evaluation (2) MED 652 Leadership for Professional Capacity (2) MED 653 Principles and Equity in Leadership (3) MED 654 Principal as Leader of Learning Community (3) MED 655 School and Community Relations (2) MED 658 Leadership for Equitable School Operations and Management (3) MED 659 Principal/Administrative Leadership Internship (6) completed over two semesters Internship (Principal/Program Administrator in pursuit of certificate only) A 540-hour internship over two semesters is required for the principal and program administrator strand/certificate.
+CERTIFICATE OF ADVANCED STUDY FOR RESIDENCY SCHOOL PRINCIPAL AND/OR PROGRAM ADMINISTRATOR CERTIFICATION

+Certificate Courses (21 semester hours) MED 651 Leadership in Supervision and Evaluation (2) MED 652 Leadership for Professional Capacity (2) MED 653 Principles and Equity in Leadership (3) MED 654 Principal as Leader of Learning Community (3) MED 655 School and Community Relations (2) MED 658 Leadership for Equitable School Operations and Management (3) MED 659 Principal/Administrative Leadership Internship (6) completed over two semesters Internship (Principal/Program Administrator in pursuit of certificate only) A 540-hour internship over two semesters is required for the principal and program administrator strand/certificate.
+ACADEMIC POLICIES

-Students are expected to receive a grade of at least a 'B' in all graduate level courses and maintain a cumulative grade point average of at least 3.0 ('B' or better).
-Students whose cumulative grade point average falls below 3.0, or who receive a grade of 'C' in any single class, will be subject to being placed on immediate academic probation and their standing reviewed by the faculty.
-A student who: 1. fails to return the GPA to a 3.0 by the end of the next semester; 2. receives two grades of 'C; or 3. receives any grade lower than 'C' in any class, may be withdrawn from the Post-Master's Certificate program and from Saint Martin's University.
+Students are expected to receive a grade of at least a B in all graduate level courses and maintain a cumulative grade point average of at least 3.0.
+Students whose cumulative grade point average falls below 3.0, or who receive a grade of C+/C/C- or lower in any class will be subject to being placed on immediate academic probation and their standing reviewed by the graduate director.
+Students may be withdrawn from the MIT program and Saint Martin's University if they fail to return the GPA to a 3.0 by the end of the next semester; if they receive two grades of C+/C/C-; or if they receive any grade lower than C- in any class.
 A student who is removed from the program may apply for reinstatement, though readmission to the program is not guaranteed.
 The time limit for completion of degree requirements is seven years from admission to the program.